-Trump says he will ‘substantially’ raise tariffs on India over Russian oil
+Trump pledges to ‘substantially’ raise US tariffs on India over Russian oil

 India increased its purchases of Russian oil more than sixfold after the conflict broke out, an EIA report said.

-On Saturday, Indian Ministry of External Affairs spokesperson Randhir Jaiswal suggested that his country would maintain its relations with Russia despite Trump’s criticisms.
+On Saturday, India’s Jaiswal suggested that his country would maintain its relations with Russia despite Trump’s criticisms.

 “Our bilateral relationships with various countries stand on their own merit and should not be seen from the prism of a third country,” Jaiswal told reporters.
 “India and Russia have a steady and time-tested partnership.”